davidhcefx/My-Bash-Scripts/Rsync Over SSH/README.md

 Basing on that, this script provides additional features such as:

-- Config short aliases for each host IP addresses (eg. "lab").
+- Config short aliases for each host addresses (eg. "lab"), as well as their ports.
-    + For each host, remember their ports and home directories.
 - Interactive host selection.
 - Non-interactive support, i.e. by passing program arguments.
+- Simplified usage, i.e. typing lesser to achieve the same thing.

 ## Usage